higorBS788/higorsoares/README.md

 # Higorsoares
-#tudas as materias da turma do 2°f
+Todas as materias da turma do 2°f